MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor.md

 - Unlike static, signature-based detection, behavior monitoring adapts to new and evolving threats.

 - Microsoft Defender Antivirus uses predefined patterns, and observes how software behaves during execution.
-For malware that doesn’t fit any predefined pattern, Microsoft Defender Antivirus uses anomaly detection.
+For malware that doesn't fit any predefined pattern, Microsoft Defender Antivirus uses anomaly detection.

 - If a program shows suspicious behavior (for example, attempting to modify critical system files), Microsoft Defender Antivirus can take action to prevent further harm, and revert some previous malware actions.

-Behavior monitoring enhances Defender Antivirus’s ability to proactively detect emerging threats by focusing on real-time actions and behaviors rather than relying solely on known signatures.
+Behavior monitoring enhances Defender Antivirus's ability to proactively detect emerging threats by focusing on real-time actions and behaviors rather than relying solely on known signatures.

 The following features depend on behavior monitoring.